Support Equitable Access to Farmland

 • California (2019 CA AB-986) considered a bill to provide grant funding to eligible conservation entities to protect farmland from development, facilitate sales or long-term leases to farmers of color, and provide assistance for down payment costs and infrastructure improvement.

-• States like Iowa (2021 IA HF 694) and Michigan (2021 MI SB 697) have considered a tax credit for agricultural-asset holders who lease agriculture assets to young and beginning farmers.
+• Michigan (2023 MI SB 11) and Iowa (2021 IA HF 694) are two states that have considered a tax credit for agricultural-asset holders who lease agriculture assets to young and beginning farmers.

 • North Carolina (2012 NC HB 737) prioritized new and beginning farmers and socially disadvantaged farmers in a cost share program to help farmers access agricultural markets.